Primary Advisor/Dissertation Chair

 Mathematics, Special Education, Teachers/ Teaching

 Andersen, Holly, "The Academic and Psychological Effects of Teaching Students with Learning Disabilities to Solve Problems Using Cognitive and Metacognitive Strategies" (2016).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4112.